My name is Darlene Matthews, and I am a licensed cosmetologist for almost 30 years.

 Dry, damaged and neglected hair cannot give you the shine that you seek.
 Neither will coating your hair with heavy products that ultimately just attract dust and debris, causing dull hair.

-Once we have made the decision to chemically relax our hair, we have just made a permanent choice.
+Once you have made the decision to chemically relax your hair, you have just made a permanent choice.
 That is, of course, until the relaxed hair has broken or cut off.
 Our intention is to grow long, healthy relaxed hair.

-A Great Relaxer and Conditioner Is Only the Beginning
+A Great Relaxer and Conditioner Are Only the Beginning

 After chemically relaxing your hair, your hair cuticles are forced to lay down and are smoothed and nourished further by conditioners to maintain the shine and feel of healthy hair.